openownership/data-standard/docs/about/index.md

 # About

 This website contains the draft specification of the Beneficial Ownership Data Standard (Beta-2 version) plus support for its use.
+The Standard provides a structured template for describing beneficial ownership as machine-readable data.

+<h2>Background</h2>

+Money laundering, tax evasion and obscure chains of ownership are transnational problems that require a transnational solution.
+Civil society, government and business can all benefit from greater transparency around [beneficial ownership](http://standard.openownership.org/en/schema-beta-2/primer/whatisbo.html).

+The Beneficial Ownership Data Standard enables this transparency by providing a solid conceptual and practical framework for collecting and publishing beneficial ownership data, resulting in data that is interoperable, more easily reused, and of higher quality.

-The Standard is being developed under the guidance of OpenOwnership.
-More details about the organisation are available at [www.openownership.org](http://www.openownership.org).
+The Standard is being developed under the guidance of a [working group](http://standard.openownership.org/en/schema-beta-2/about/governance.html) co-chaired by OpenOwnership.
+More details about the organisation are available at www.openownership.org.

 <h2>Current status of the standard</h2>